2L: Pro Bono

 With the whirlwind of 1L year now behind them, second year students are in a great position to focus on pro bono.
 Given that all 2Ls must complete at least 35 hours of pro bono (failure to do so bars registration for 3L classes), it is extremely important that students “hit the ground running” in the fall of their second year.
 Like any other academic requirement, students should carefully and strategically plan their 2L pro bono involvement to ensure best outcomes.

-What students need to know about pro bono in the 1L year:
+What students need to know about pro bono in the 2L year:

-How 1L students can begin their pro bono work:
+How 2L students can get involved in pro bono work:

 Some 2Ls will already be members of pro bono projects from 1L year and may wish to continue with that work – many in project leadership roles.
 For those who are not already members of pro bono projects, or students interested in switching to new projects, each fall a pro bono sign-up fair is held.
 At this event, all students have an opportunity to learn about the many student pro bono projects available at Penn Law, to sign up for information sessions, and to meet the students who lead these pro bono projects.
 Most pro bono projects recruit only once a year, so attending the fall fair is important.
 Additionally, many ad hoc and student-initiated opportunities are available.
 TPIC regularly sends out ad hoc project announcements to students, so it is important to read these emails and check the external offerings webpage.
 Those interested in doing self-initiated pro bono must fill out this form and must wait for TPIC’s approval before beginning the pro bono work.
 More information on the requirements of self-initiated placements can be found here.
 Once students are familiar with all of the options within the pro bono landscape, they will make informed, rewarding decisions.
 Any 2L with questions about pro bono should visit or email TPIC.